itsteddyyo/strategy-pack/README.md

 homeassistant_dashboard_options: ...
 ```

-or at view level generating a single view in an already existing dashboard.
+or at the view level, generating a single view in an already existing dashboard.

 ```yaml
 views: